sensu/sensu-docs/content/sensu-go/5.16/guides/troubleshooting.md

 http://127.0.0.1:3031/events
 {{< /highlight >}}

 The event data should be written to `/var/log/sensu/debug-event.json` for inspection.
 The contents of this file will be overwritten by every event sent to the `debug` handler.

-_NOTE: When multiple Sensu backends are configured in a cluster, event processing is distributed across all members.
+_**NOTE**: When multiple Sensu backends are configured in a cluster, event processing is distributed across all members.
 You may need to check the filesystem of each Sensu backend to locate the debug output for your test event._

-## Troubleshooting assets {#asset-issues}
+## Assets

-Asset filters allow for scoping an asset to a particular operating system or architecture.
-You can see an example of those in the [asset reference documentation][asset-ref].
-If an asset filter is improperly applied, this can prevent the asset from being downloaded by the desired entity and will result in error messages both on the agent and the backend illustrating that the command was not found:
+Asset filters allow you to scope an asset to a particular operating system or architecture.
+You can see an example in the [asset reference][10].
+An improperly applied asset filter can prevent the asset from being downloaded by the desired entity and result in error messages both on the agent and the backend illustrating that the command was not found:

 **Agent log entry**